 For example, according to NIST 800-171 3.5.1 and 3.5.2, organizations must identify all system users, processes acting on behalf of users, and devices.
 To help meet this requirement, Microsoft’s GCC High has stringent background check capabilities for employees that align with the Office of Personnel Management (OPM) level 3 background check.

 Because GCC-High is also reserved for organizations in the DIB sector, DoD contractors, and Federal Agencies, organizations must also be validated by Microsoft to use it.
 Being CMMC compliant and having a reliable cloud environment to accommodate sensitive data, is critical for organizations to earn high-value DoD contracts.

-Alongside their team’s 24/7 support, Conquest Cyber’s proprietary software, ARMED™, automates cybersecurity procedures, eliminating slow manual processes, and giving valuable time back to security personnel to focus more on business growth initiatives.
+Alongside their team’s 24/7 support, Conquest’s proprietary software, ARMED™, automates cybersecurity procedures, eliminates slow manual processes, and gives valuable time back to security personnel to focus more on business growth initiatives.